markusfisch/web-game-from-scratch-talk/talk.md

 * [Phaser](http://phaser.io)
 * [PixiJs](http://pixijs.com)

-Phaser is on the verge to become the jQuery of HTML5 gaming.
+Phaser is on the verge of becoming the jQuery of HTML5 gaming.

-In fact, there are so many engines, there's a site for them:
+Actually, there are so many HTML5 engines, there's:

 * [html5gameengine.com](http://html5gameengine.com)